neuroquery/pubget/README.md

 ### Vocabulary mapping: collapsing redundant words

-It is possible to instruct the tokenizer (that extracts words from text) to collapse some pairs of terms that have the same meaning but slightly different forms, such as "brainstem" and "brain stem".
+It is possible to instruct the tokenizer (that extracts words from text) to collapse some pairs of terms that have the same meaning but different spellings, such as "brainstem" and "brain stem".

 This is done through a JSON file that contains a mapping of the form `{term: replacement}`.
 For example if it contains `{"brain stem": "brainstem"}`, "brain